chipbell4/chipbell4.github.io/_posts/2025-01-19-an-overview-of-the-trombone.md

 This certainly looks different...
 - There's no zig-zags: the slide moves in one direction for a while and then back.
   This arguably would let you play faster.
+- The trade-off is that you have to play further out using some funky alternative positions
 - I've never played this scale like this.
 Ever.
 It seems like a good idea, but why haven't I?

 ### Some Reflection